15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 Renegade Row

-The renegade row is a dumbbell compound workout that increases strength and mobility and builds lean mass throughout the upper body muscles.
+The renegade row is a compound workout that increases strength and mobility and builds lean mass throughout the upper body, including latissimus dorsi.

 1. Start in a plank position with your hands on dumbbells, your feet shoulder-width apart, and your body in a straight line from head to heels.